“They who can give up essential liberty to obtain a little temporary safety deserve neither liberty nor safety.” – Benjamin Franklin

 Social engineers play on peoples’ insecurities, negligence, and ignorance to get them to divulge vital information.
 In an age where remote support is widely used, organizations have found themselves in many more cases of hacks such as these due to the inevitability of human error.

 Anyone can be a victim of social engineering, what’s even scarier is that you could be getting hacked without even knowing!

 How to Protect Yourself from Social Engineering?

-- Don’t use the weak password.
+Don’t use a weak password.
 If you can’t remember the complex one, then use a password manager.

 Look for the obvious lies.
 A social engineer doesn’t really know enough to hack you at once; they give the wrong information hoping you would provide the right one, and then they move on to request for more.
 Don’t fall for it!

 Verify the authenticity of the sender and domain before taking action from email messages.

 Consult with your bank immediately you notice suspicious activity on your account.

 When you suddenly lose signal reception on your mobile phone, check-in with your network provider immediately.
 It might be a sim swap hack.